SOTA-RAG Series

 SOTA RAG Series

-This is the second blog in our series building a state-of-the-art retrieval augmented generation SOTA RAG pipeline.
+This is the second blog in our series building a state-of-the-art retrieval augmented generation (RAG) pipeline.
 You can read up on the full series here:

-As mentioned in the first edition of this series our goal is to build this entire application on Cloudflare’s infrastructure.
-This means that in most cases we use the available Cloudflare data stores such as Vectorize, D1 and R2.
+As mentioned in the first edition of this series our goal is to build this entire cloud-native application on Cloudflare’s infrastructure.
+This means that in most cases we use the available Cloudflare data stores such as Vectorize for vector databases, D1 for SQL database storage, and R2 as our object store.
 We only branch out to other technologies if no Cloudflare offering is available.

-Many of today’s RAG demos index text data from PDF files.
-These demos are great starting points; however, they only scratch the surface of what is possible when building a RAG application
+Many of today’s retrieval augmented generation RAG demos index text data from PDF files.
+These demos are great starting points; however, they only scratch the surface of what is possible when building robust RAG architectures that can process large amounts of unstructured data.

 For example, imagine our demo application LostMinute Travel.
 It takes in images, PDF files, webpages and Wikipedia archives (zim format).
 It then converts these higher-level data entries into its core components such as:

 Each of these types of data needs specific storage optimized for retrieval latency.
-Retrieval or query latency sits on a direct path between user input and results and therefore we have to minimize it as much as possible for the best possible user experience.
-This blog aims to lift the curtain on the underlying data store technology.
+The retrieval process or query latency sits on a direct path between user queries and results and therefore we have to minimize it as much as possible for the best possible user experience.
+This blog aims to lift the curtain on the underlying data store technology used in RAG systems.

-In our next blog, we’ll dive deeper into the process of ingesting data.
+In our next blog, we’ll dive deeper into the process of ingesting data to create vector embeddings.
 Stay tuned and follow us on Linkedin to be notified when it’s released.

 The Demo Application